camunda/camunda-docs/docs/guides/integrating-optimize.md

 Once you open Optimize, you’ll first view the homepage for these collections, dashboards, and reports.

 To create a collection on the **Home** page, select **Create New > New Collection**.
-Then, you can name your collection and select which processes will be available.
+Then, you can name your collection and select which data sources and processes will be available.

 From within your collection, you can again select **Create New** and draft reports and dashboards.
 Add users and additional data sources by navigating between the tabs inside the collection.